gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###0.7.3
+* Improvement: Some styling improvements and outlines
+* Added: Radio now outputs one radio button, and radios outputs multiple radio button.
+Just like it does with checkboxes.

 ### 0.7.2
 * Improvement: The image meta field now uses the Wordpress Media popup selector instead of the standard browser selector.
 So now al the uploaded media can be found in the Media library.
 * Fixed: Issue #7: Before the meta boxes are being saved, Cuztom will check if $_POST['cuztom'] is set.